Join our community of 500,000 stylish female travelers! Sign up for Travel Fashion Girl’s newsletter and never miss a thing!

 This is the perfect piece for trips where you want to dress up your outfits.
 Check out our 10 Step Packing Guide for Europe!

 Long gone are the days where we look at Justin and Britney’s matching jean outfits with shame.
 Jean-on-jean is in its style glory right now, which makes the denim shirt as versatile as ever.
 It doesn’t matter what you’ve been sporting during the day, denim shirts act as perfectly diverse lightweight jackets and can be easily slide over overalls, a summer dress, or even running gear.
 And unlike others on this list, they can stand on their own when buttoned up.
-We love this for any destination as a layering piece including round-the-world trips!

 You warm layering piece doesn’t just have to work at night, slip it on any time and you’ll quickly achieve a whole new look!